prjemian/specdomain/specdomain/trunk/src/specdomain/doc/howto-markup.rst

 .. [#] a SPEC :ref:`extended comment <spec-extended-comments>` is text that is surrounded by three
        double-quote characters (``"""``), such as:

-       		"""this is triple-quoted text is a docstring"""
+       		"""this triple-quoted text is a docstring"""

        In the Python language, this is known as a docstring.
        But, **unlike Python**, SPEC does not recognize single quotes